A unique and viable approach to establishing local food self-reliance and building stronger communities.

 Finished carport greenhouse - side view.

-North end.
 Note unpainted vent-door at peak.
 Greenhouse is cooled by convection; cool air comes in lower windows at south end and exits through upper vent and door.
 Window on left is also operable.

-North end from inside.
+One end from inside.
 Plywood construction means you can hang shelves/tool rack.

-South end is all glass (two sliding windows) and greenhouse plastic for maximum light.
+One end is all glass (two sliding windows) and greenhouse plastic for maximum light.

 Here are some close-ups for construction details: